Wasdns/Wasdns.github.io/_pages/about.md

 ### 2019

+- November 5, 2019.
+A patent titled "基于软件定义数据平面可编程语言的虚拟网络构建方法" was published.
+(Co-first author)
 - October 28, 2019.
 A paper titled "P4SC: A High Performance and Flexible Framework for Service Function Chain" was accepted by IEEE Access.
 (Co-first author)
 - October 8, 2019.
 A paper titled "Design and Implementation of In-Network Gradient Compression for Accelerating Distributed Training of Deep Neural Networks" was accepted by [The Second National Conference on Advanced Computing and Defense](http://cacd.xintongconference.com/zh-CN/web/page?mid=264&pid=Home).
 (Co-author)
 - May 1, 2019.
 A paper titled "Design and Implementation of an Experimental Teaching Scheme for the Development of SDN Northbound Applications" was accepted by IEEE ICCSE 2019.
 (Co-author)